 This is total annual energy consumption by the United States, as a country, the whole country, which is roughly about 100 Quadrillion BTUs.
 A Quadrillion BTUs is 10 to the 15.
 A quadrillion BTUs is 10 raised to the 15 which is a thousand trillion.

 Similarly, if you look at here, world per capita energy consumption, that is about roughly 400 Quadrillion BTUs, which is 4 times the United States' energy consumption.
 To put things in perspective, what we can say is that the United States consumes about ¼ of the entire world's energy.
 And we say we are consuming a lot of energy and the world is consuming a lot of energy, but look at this here.
 Look at this.
 Annual energy that is reaching from the sun, free of cost is roughly 10 to the 22 which is kind of 22 to 23 thousand times more than what the entire world consumes today in a year.

 Then, I want you to think about this.
 Why are we worried about energy?
 If we are getting 22 thousand times more than what we consume, free of cost, every year, then why are we worried about energy?
 Think about that.

-It is interesting to note that the earth received 24,330 times more energy than the entire world used in 2001.
+It is interesting to note that the earth receives more energy in a few hours than all of humanity uses per year.
 Then one might ask, “Why should anybody worry about energy shortage?"
 Whether energy is there or not is actually a secondary concern.
 The real issue is the form in which the energy is available and whether it can be easily converted to the form that we need.